Diptonil/chasse/README.md

 ## Binaries

-The current supported way to use the application:
-1. **The `chasse` Folder**: The folder (with the binary) is sized at around 4 kB.
-The folder is to be kept in the system at a desired location.
-The PATH variable is to be updated accordingly to point to this folder itself (not the executable in it).
-Then the tool would be available globally across the system for use.
-This is the recommended use of the tool.
+The current supported way to use the application (only in UNIX and Windows) is to download the respective binaries from the `dist` folder (for the required OS), place them in an appropriate location and add them to the system PATH.
+Verify the binary by using:

     ```sh
-    chasse child.html src
+    chasse -v
     ```
+Currently, the respective binaries are sized at around 6.3 MB.

 <p align="right">(<a href="#top">Top</a>)</p>